YCPAshleyRosenberger/YCPtechcon/README.md

-# YCPtechcon
+# YCP Tech Conference Project

-Web Design 2 Semester Project
+Web Design 2 Semester long responsive wed design Project What you'll find in here is a...
+-HTML
+-CSS
+-JS
+-Associated images and other files
+For Spring 2019